 Benefit #1: Improved Cognition

 What red ginseng is known for is its ability to improve short-term cognition.
 This means that it can improve mental processing and capacity for a short duration, similar to caffeine.
-This is the benefit that’s the most researched in the medical literature in regards to red ginseng.
+This is the benefit with the most research backing in the medical literature.

 A placebo-controlled study performed on healthy young volunteers found that red ginseng extract improved mental performance and reduced mental fatigue during a series of cognitive challenges.
-Link to the study here.
 The study design was very similar to an academic test, which suggests that ginseng could improve test performance in students.

-A mouse study from 2016 (link to study here) elucidated one reason why red ginseng may be neuroprotective and improve cognition.
-It contains a compound called Compound K which inhibited memory and mitochondrial damage induced by the researchers.
+An animal study from 2016 elucidated one reason why red ginseng may be neuroprotective and improve cognition.
+It contains something called Compound K which inhibited damage to memory and mitochondrial damage induced by the researchers.
 The study concluded that Compound K “could be useful in prevention and treatment of reactive oxygen species-induced neurological disorders such as Alzheimer’s disease.”

-Another recent and fascinating study on red ginseng (link to study here) was an observational study out of South Korea published in the Alzheimer’s Research and Therapy journal.
-The study found that adults who had consumed ginseng for more than five years and significantly improved cognitive function relative to the control group, even after adjusting for potentially confounding factors like alcohol intake, smoking, socioeconomic status and more.
+Another recent and fascinating study on red ginseng was an observational study out of South Korea published in the Alzheimer’s Research and Therapy journal.
+The study found that adults who had consumed ginseng for more than five years had significantly improved cognitive function relative to the control group, even after adjusting for potentially confounding factors like alcohol intake, smoking, socioeconomic status and more.

 Benefit #2: Improved Energy

 A meta-study from 2018 reviewed ten separate clinical trials on the use of ginseng to treat fatigue.
-Link to the study here.
 They found that it was a “promising” treatment because “seven out of ten of the studies reviewed showed significant improvements in fatigue scores.”
 The researchers also noted that the intake of ginseng had no adverse effect on the trial participants.

-A study on red ginseng published in the Journal of AOAC International (link to study here) proved that the anti-fatigue effects of ginseng aren’t limited to those with chronic fatigue.
 The study participants were professional athletes.
-Taking 500 mg capsules of ginseng was effective in reducing exercise-related fatigue.
-The researchers suggested that it was the metabolic affects of ginseng which caused this result: “These findings suggest that metabolomics is a potential tool for the evaluation of the antifatigue effect of [red] ginseng.”
+Taking 500 milligrams (mg) capsules of ginseng reduced exercise-related fatigue.
+The researchers suggested that the metabolic effects of ginseng caused this result: “These findings suggest that metabolomics is a potential tool for the evaluation of the antifatigue effect of [red] ginseng.”

-A study from 2012 (link to study here) examined the effect of red ginseng on patients diagnosed with multiple-sclerosis-induced fatigue.
+A medical study from 2012 published in the International Journal of Neuroscience examined the effects of red ginseng on patients diagnosed with multiple-sclerosis-induced fatigue.
 The patients took 500 mg daily of ginseng, and after three months their fatigue decreased by 32%, while the patients taking placebo pills saw their fatigue increase.
-The fact that red ginseng alone could have such a strong effect on those with a chronic disease like multiple sclerosis is incredible.
+The fact that red ginseng alone could have such a strong effect on those with a chronic disease like multiple sclerosis is incredible in our opinion.

 Benefit #3: Improved Mood

 Red ginseng has the ability to not only improve mood in those who are depressed, but also in healthy controls.
-It has this effect due to the following qualities: anti-inflammatory action, regulation of HPA axis, effect on neurotransmitter system.
+It has this effect due to the following qualities: anti-inflammatory action, regulation of HPA axis, and effects on neurotransmitters.

-Researchers found a general improvement in quality of life in those taking ginseng in a 2002 study (link to study here).
+Researchers found a general improvement in quality of life in those taking ginseng in a 2002 study.
 Those taking red ginseng scored higher in social functioning and mental health metrics compared with controls.
 It’s notable that these effects were seen at the four-week mark but not the eight-week mark, which suggests it may be best to cycle ginseng use for maximum effectiveness.

-A study in Human Psychopharmacology Journal from 2010 (link to study here) found that red ginseng aided calmness and mood in healthy volunteers.
+A study in the Human Psychopharmacology Journal from 2010 found that red ginseng aided calmness and mood in healthy volunteers.
 This study was less extensive than the previous (data was only collected on two separate days), but the effects were still significant at specific points (2.5 h and 4 h on day 1 for both test metrics).

-An animal study found one potential mechanism for red ginseng’s mood and mental health stabilization effects (link to study here).
+An animal study found one potential mechanism for red ginseng’s mood and mental health stabilization effects.
 The study examined various proteins and neurotransmitter levels in the brains of depressed mice, and found that red ginseng exerted an antidepressant effect by normalizing brain-derived neurotrophic factor (BDNF) levels.
 BDNF is a protein known to be associated with depression when its levels in the brain fall outside of a normal range.

 How to Choose a Red Ginseng